jeffreykegler/personal/timeline.md

 This opens the way to second-order languages -- languages which specify other languages.

+As a pedantic point,
+a general parser need only parse "proper" grammars.
+A BNF grammar is "proper" if it has no useless rules and no infinite loops.
+Neither of these have any practical use, so that the restriction to proper grammars is unproblematic.

 # 1960: Gleenie's compiler-compiler

 A.E.
 Gleenie publishes his description of a compiler-compiler.